 In this article, I’ll discuss how to sharpen your hooks, how to check if they need sharpening, and the tools and techniques required to keep hooks sharp.

-How Do I Know If My Hooks Need Sharpening?
+When Do Hooks Need Sharpening?

 What Tools Are Needed To Sharpen Fishing Hooks?

-A hook file with grooves is also a good choice as it makes it easier to keep the hook in the right place consistently as you sharpen it.
+A hook file with grooves is also a good choice, as it makes it easier to consistently keep the hook in the right place as you sharpen it.

 Which Hook File Is Best?

-You get two files, and a choice of four colors – red, green, yellow, or blue.
+You get two files and a choice of four colors – red, green, yellow, or blue.

 Always Have The Hook Point Moving Forward